miguelibero/aidl-nnrecomend/README.md

 We proposed a solution that adapts the factorization machine model to deal with the cold start problem.

 # Future Work <a name="future_work"></a>

+To get better results we could implement the neural version of the factorization machine as explained in [this paper](http://staff.ustc.edu.cn/~hexn/papers/sigir17-nfm.pdf).

 The current model could be extended to add user & item features in the graph convolutional network, right now the features matrix that can be provided to the GCN is always an identity.